DeeMcCart/CI_PP5_Jeweller/README.md

 * Project fields: Prioritities P0 = top triority, P1, P2
 * Project fields: T-shirt Sizing used when grooming backlog at end each sprint
 * Project fields: Estimated Story Points (time); actual SPs - used for end-of-spring analysis
+The entire approach was covered under the EPIC 'Agile' and can be seen under this link: https://github.com/DeeMcCart/CI_PP5_Jeweller/issues/10

 ### Following an Agile process during development:
 * Timeboxing each Sprint is challenge.
 Attempts to 'just finish' a task by extending the iteration by a day or two, needed to be curbed.
 Instead, I had to (will have to) train myself to end the sprint, then assess which work had been completed or not.